JonKing93/pfdf/docs/api/raster.rst

         self.validate(raster, name)

-    Validates an input raster against the current Raster object.
+    Validates an input raster against the current *Raster* object.
 Checks that the second raster's metadata matches the shape, affine transform, and crs of the current object.
 If the second raster does not have a affine transform or CRS, sets these values to match the current raster.
-Raises various RasterErrors if the metadata criteria are not met.
-Otherwise, returns the validated raster dataset as a Raster object.
+Raises various errors if the metadata criteria are not met.
+Otherwise, returns the validated raster dataset as a *Raster* object.

     :Inputs: * **raster** (*Raster-like*) -- The input raster being checked
              * **name** (*str*) -- A name for the raster for use in error messages

-    :Outputs: *Raster* -- The validated Raster dataset
+    :Outputs: *Raster* -- The validated *Raster* dataset

 IO